n44h/TimeSync/README.md

 # TimeSync

-Tool to find a common timeframe within several timeframes across different timezones.
+Tool to find a shared timeframe across different timezones.

 ### How TimeSync works: